Diabetes in Cats – Signs, Diagnosis and Treatments

 Type I or Type II Diabetes?

-There are two main types of diabetes in cats:
+There are two main types of Cat Diabetes:

 - Type I or Insulin Dependent Diabetes